-Pathways of Progress
+Pathways to Progress

 The Acadience Reading Pathways of Progress is a tool for setting goals, evaluating student progress, and reflecting on the effectiveness of a program.
-Pathways of Progress uses growth from beginning of the year to the end of the year, as well as beginning of year to middle of year, to identify progress based on students with similar initial skills, and classifies their progress as well below typical (below 20th percentile), below typical (20th to 39th percentile), typical (40th to 59th percentile), above typical (60th to 79th percentile), or well above typical (80th percentile and above).
-Typically, we report on progress from the beginning to the end of the year.
-However, because we do not have end-of-year data for 2019-2020, this year's report provides middle-of-year pathways of progress data.
-In SY 2020, 67% of first graders, 60% of second graders, and 65% of third graders made typical or better progress at mid-year (Figure 9).
-Overall, 64% of first through third grade students made typical or better progress from beginning to middle of year in SY 2020.
+Pathways of Progress uses growth from beginning of the year to the end of the year, among students with similar initial skills, and classifies their progress as well below typical (below 20th percentile), below typical (20th to 39th percentile), typical (40th to 59th percentile), above typical (60th to 79th percentile), or well above typical (80th percentile and above).
+In SY 2021, 66% of first graders, 64% of second graders, and 69% of third graders made typical or better progress.